tom-seddon/beeb-fstest/README.md

 access, of course, but some of the checks are a bit slow in BASIC at 2MHz.

+# ADFS/DFS differences

+The tests generally do the same actions on all filing systems, but there are some unavoidable differences between DFS and ADFS, which the tests manage as follows:

+* ADFS mode never changes drive; non-ADFS mode selects (but doesn't access) drive 2

+* ADFS mode never selects a directory that isn't known to exist;
+  non-ADFS mode does

+* ADFS mode sets file attributes to 3 (WR) or 1 (R); DFS mode sets them to 0 (unlocked) or 8 (locked)

 # filing systems tested

 List of systems and any oddities encountered.

-## DFS 2.24 (Master MOS 3.20)
+## DFS 2.26

 * OSFILE A=0 returns 1 in accumulator whether the file was newly created or not
+* OSFILE A=7 not supported
+* File names retrieved by OSGBPB are padded to 7 chars with spaces

+## DFS 2.24 (Master MOS 3.20), DFS 2.45 (Master MOS 3.50)

+* OSFILE A=0 returns 1 in accumulator whether the file was newly created or not
+* File names retrieved by OSGBPB are padded to 7 chars with spaces

-## ADFS 1.50 (Master MOS 3.20)
+## ADFS 1.50 (Master MOS 3.20), ADFS 2.03 (Master MOS 3.50)

 * OSFILE A=5 modifies LSB of parameter block attributes only
-* OSFILE A=2/3/4 can modify the current directory if directed to change attributes of files in another directory - suspect this is an ADFS bug - haven't looked into this in any detail yet
+* OSFILE A=2/3/4 can modify the current directory if directed to change attributes of files in another directory - suspect this is a bug - haven't looked into this in any detail yet.
+The tests work around this by doing `*DIR $` after each test
-* OSGBPB directory name retrieval returns a name padded with spaces
+* Directory and file names retrieved by OSGBPB are padded to 10 chars with spaces

 ## BeebLink

 * OSFILE A=0 returns 1 in accumulator whether the file was newly created or not (this is arguably incorrect, but it's trying to copy DFS...)
+* OSFILE A=7 returns 1 in accumulator

+## Opus DDOS 3.45, Opus Challenger 1.03

+* OSFILE A=0 returns 1 in accumulator whether the file was newly created or not
+* OSFILE treats both bits 1 and 3 of attributes as the locked flag
+* OSFILE A=2/3 can't be used to change load/exec addresses of a locked file - the call fails with a `File locked` BRK
+* OSFILE A=7 not supported
+* Directory and file names retrieved by OSGBPB are padded to 7 chars with spaces

+## Opus DDOS 3.45

+* `*DIR` doesn't support the `:DRIVE.DIR` syntax.

+## failed filing systems

+It's possible there's something wrong with the tests, but I've just assumed these are FS bugs, and haven't investigated further.

+* Opus Challenger 1.01 craps out with a `Bad track format` error when doing OSFILE A=0.
+Use 1.03 instead